JvanKatwijk/dab2fm-pluto/README.md

 The Adalm Pluto is a device with both receiver and transmit capabilities.
-In the process of "learning", after all, it is an *active learning module*, I extended the command line version of the dab decoder with a transmitter for the output.
+In the process of "learning", after all, it is an *active learning module*, I extended the command line version of the dab decoder with a module to transmit the audio output on a user defined frequency, as stereo signal, on the same pluto device.

 Since DAB audio services are usually in stereo, and equipped with a dynamic label, the audio of the selected service is re-transmitted as a stereo signal.